Project

 4. Control needs and models of internal and external governance.

-The research results on novel concepts of food production will be prepared in a structured way and will be processed and made available to scientific experts as well as to practitioners and the interested public along the entire research project.
+The research results on novel concepts of food production were prepared in a structured way, processed and made available to scientific experts as well as to practitioners and the interested public along the entire research project.

-Fraunhofer ISI is leading the development of future scenarios of new models of food production in work package 2, with the aim of showing how the new consumption and ownership models in the food sector, which were analyzed in detail in work package 1, could develop in the long term and what implications the different development paths have for the socio-economic environment in urban and rural areas.
-The future scenarios provide a basis for deriving the opportunities and risks of flexible consumption and ownership models in work package 3 and for developing options for action for today in work package 4.
-At the same time, the scenarios form a catalyst for future-oriented discourses in which different groups of actors can discuss their expectations and develop a common understanding.
+Fraunhofer ISI is led the development of future scenarios of new models of food production in work package 2, with the aim of showing how the new consumption and ownership models in the food sector, which were analyzed in detail in work package 1, could develop in the long term and what implications the different development paths have for the socio-economic environment in urban and rural areas.
+The future scenarios provided a basis for deriving the opportunities and risks of flexible consumption and ownership models in work package 3 and for developing options for action for today in work package 4.
+At the same time, the scenarios formed a catalyst for future-oriented discourses in which different groups of actors discussed their expectations and developped a common understanding.

 Duration